rabidaudio/gameboy-synth/README.md

 - [ ] vol envelopes (native at low periods, then manual)
 - [ ] LFOs - vol and freq (quantize option? native for osc 1 at low periods?)
 - [x] Arbitrary wavetable drawing
+- [ ] Some aliasing on the wave osc. normal?
+- [ ] wave osc square setting is an octave high
+- [ ] With only 3 vol levels on wave osc, does it make sense to use velocity, or better to use knob?
+- [ ] round-robin-ing voice stealing doesn't actually make sense
+- [ ] take MIDI event timing into consideration
 - [ ] Multiple MIDI channels
 - [ ] UI for stereo control and tone
 - [ ] Better AU compatibility